dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 problems: older "coins" created by users would have a different costliness than newer ones since computers get faster as technology progresses.
 Thus, two different coins - or strings of bit gold, as Szabo called them - would not have the same value.
-If Moore\'s Law is any indication, a coin that is two years older than another one might be considered twice as valuable because the doubling of processing power made minting the newer one twice as easy.
+If Moore's Law is any indication, a coin that is two years older than another one might be considered twice as valuable because the doubling of processing power made minting the newer one twice as easy.
 Another problem is that - if